malach-it/boruta-server/README.md

 And the specifications from the OpenID Foundation:
 - [OpenID Connect core 1.0](https://openid.net/specs/openid-connect-core-1_0.html)

-This server has been certified by the OpenID Foundation on October, 18th 2022 for the tagged version 0.1.0
+This server has been certified for the Basic, Implicit and Hybrid OpenID Provider profiles by the OpenID Foundation on October, 18th 2022 for the tagged version 0.1.0

 ![OpenID certified](https://github.com/malach-it/boruta-server/blob/master/images/oid-certification-mark.png?raw=true)